Drumheller Fountain: Geyser Basin

 Drumheller Fountain is predated by a pond similar in design and location known as Geyser Basin, which was built for the 1909 Alaska-Yukon-Pacific Exposition.
+During the fair, the fountain was the centerpiece of a formal garden extending onto the Rainier Vista, adorned with a geometric layout, roses enclosed by Japanese barberry, and a carpet of 80,000 English daisies.

-While the design and location are similar, Geyser Basin was a separate, distinct structure from the current-day Drumheller Fountain.
+While the design and location are similar, Geyser Basin was a distinct structure from the current-day Drumheller Fountain.
+The modern Drumheller Fountain simply consists of a stone bowl, whereas Geyser Basin was a much larger structure that featured cascading water emptying into the pond.